Perspective | Experts are worried about covid-19′s effect on childhood obesity. Here’s what we can do.

 “When you have a lot of stress, and you’re bored, and you’re not moving, and apart from all that you have access to something that makes you feel better, you do it.
 The food becomes like your drug,” he said.

-Shapiro encourages his clients to instead follow a five-step wellness plan that involves not only changes in diet, but also exercise, sleep, stress management and getting more involved in their communities to build lines of support.
-Such moves, he says, help reduce reliance on unhealthy foods for comfort.
+Shapiro encourages his clients to instead follow a five-step wellness plan that involves not only changes in diet but also exercise, sleep, stress management and getting more involved in their communities to build lines of support.
+Such moves, he says, help reduce reliance on unhealthful foods for comfort.

 Kids’ stress, Shapiro says, is aggravated from upended schedules, so don’t let the absence of an ordinary school day rob you of other bookends on your day.
 Set a bedtime and stick to it.
 Encourage kids to talk about feelings of stress.
-Pencil in screen-free family time, and use it to cook a healthy meal together or connect with neighbors in a socially distanced way.
+Pencil in screen-free family time, and use it to cook a healthful meal together or connect with neighbors in a socially distanced way.

 And what about movement?
 Even before the pandemic, researchers were concerned that young children were not moving enough.
-Amanda Staiano, associate professor of pediatric obesity at Louisiana State University, has conducted numerous studies examining the associations between physical activity, motor skills and screen time in preschoolers, noting that 10 to 13 hours of sleep per day, less than one hour per day of screen time and at least one hour per day of moderate to vigorous physical activity were associated with higher fundamental motor skills, than a cohort that got less sleep and more screen time.
+Amanda Staiano, assistant professor of pediatric obesity at Louisiana State University, has conducted numerous studies examining the associations between physical activity, motor skills and screen time in preschoolers, noting that 10 to 13 hours of sleep per day, less than one hour per day of screen time and at least one hour per day of moderate to vigorous physical activity were associated with higher fundamental motor skills than preschoolers who got less sleep and more screen time.

 Working with Blue Cross Blue Shield and Louisiana State University, Staiano was part of a team that created the Painted Playgrounds Toolkit, a digital download that allows educators and parents to create outdoor play spaces for a socially distanced pandemic era.
 A simple stencil kit for parents and teachers to use when playgrounds are off-limits, the designs require only chalk or paint and can be applied to any flat surface.
 They include hopscotch games, number searches and other diversions designed to entertain while also encouraging kids in a family or pandemic “pod” to walk, hop, jump and run together.